treebeardtech/nbmake-action/docs/index.md

 The goal is to allow data scientists to set up continuous integration with minimal changes to their project.

-Treebeard works by adding a config file in the same directory as your `requirements.txt`, `Pipfile`, or `environment.yml` like so:
+Treebeard works by adding the `treebeard` pip package to your `requirements.txt`, `Pipfile`, or `environment.yml`.

+Then placing a `treebeard.yaml` file in the same directory like so:

 ```yaml
 # treebeard.yaml